-APPENDIX D: CLIMATE CHANGE, TICKS, AND LYME DISEASE RISK IN CANADA growth, development and spread of ticks
+APPENDIX D: CLIMATE CHANGE, TICKS, AND LYME DISEASE RISK IN CANADA

 These maps show where temperatures are suitable for the growth and development of blacklegged ticks in future climates if we continue to increase our emissions.
 Blacklegged ticks can carry Lyme disease.
 These ticks live in wooded areas, so if you live, work, or play in wooded areas with suitable temperatures, you may be at risk of encountering a tick carrying Lyme disease.